moxdev/iit/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.2.1 =
+ * Bug Fix: When a requesting IP address cannot be found, default to 127.0.0.1.
+This fixes issues with some alternate cron setups.
+ * Bug Fix: Having more than one iThemes Security modification in a .htaccess, nginx.conf, or wp-config.php file will no longer result in having all the file content between each section removed when updating the file.
+ * Bug Fix: Modifications to the wp-config.php file added by W3 Total Cache now have their Windows-style newlines preserved when iThemes Security updates the file.

 = 6.2.0 =
  * Enhancement: Improved plugin performance by reducing the number of queries made on each page.